Updated: Sep 9

 1. IF can negatively impact mood.

-Putting “hangry” aside here (which is real — just ask my fiancé how I am when he is taking too long to decide where he wants to eat), proper functioning and regulation of neurotransmitters, like serotonin and dopamine (the ones that help regulate our mood/make us feel happy) relies on adequate nutrient intake.
+Putting “hangry” aside here, proper functioning and regulation of neurotransmitters, like serotonin and dopamine (the ones that help regulate our mood/make us feel happy) relies on adequate nutrient intake.
 Therefore if we’re fasting or not receiving proper nutrition, it can negatively impact our mood.
 Plus, serotonin also helps regulate appetite.
 So when our mood is dysregulated, so are our appetite cues.
+And remember how fasting can increase cortisol?
+That adds a layer of feeling more stress and anxiety as well.

 2. IF can impair sleep.